Rrucha/CSE-250_my_work./README.md

 ##### Step 6

-The very next insertion after this would bring the capacity to 3200, requiring promotions at level 0, 1, 2, 3, and 4.
+The very next insertion after this would bring the number of records in the LSM tree to 3200, requiring promotions at level 0, 1, 2, 3, and 4.
 A new level (5) would need to be created
 ```
 Buffer: 0 elements
 Level 0: unoccupied